afriteknz/k8s-infrastructure/README.md

     - https://developers.redhat.com/articles/2022/09/07/how-set-your-gitops-directory-structure#directory_structures

-  Question: When bootstrapping an EKS cluster, when should GitOps take over? - Use Terraform for infra, GitOps for apps; clearer separation of concerns.
+  Question: When bootstrapping an EKS cluster, when should GitOps take over?
+  Strategy: Use Terraform for infra, GitOps for apps; clearer separation of concerns
     - Terraform creates cluster, worker pools, boostraps ArgoCD
     - Helm for deploying application workloads